MARXdown/MARXdown.github.io/index.md

 **MARXdown is a collection of online reading editions initially developed for the Contemporary Marxist Reading Group at Carnegie Mellon University using the lightweight markup language Markdown.**

- Our first edition is the 1887 English translation of Karl Marx’s *Capital Vol. 1* and draws its source text from [www.marxists.org](https://www.marxists.org/archive/marx/works/download/pdf/Capital-Volume-I.pdf).
+ Our first edition for the public is the 1887 English translation of Karl Marx’s *Capital Vol. 1* and draws its source text from [www.marxists.org](https://www.marxists.org/archive/marx/works/download/pdf/Capital-Volume-I.pdf).

 * * *
 ## **Reading Editions**